10 Common Makeup Mistakes That Are Harming Your Skin

 When you apply water to your face and then apply your makeup remover, the latter gets diluted and it fails to break down the makeup particles.
 This means you’re still left with unclean skin even though you may think you have followed a complete makeup-removal regimen.

-7. Tugging on your eyes too hard when removing your eye-makeup
+10) Tugging on your eyes too hard when removing your eye makeup

 The reason your eye area is the first to show signs of ageing is because the skin around that area is extremely thin and delicate.
 From squinting to smiling and rubbing—your eye area gets the most wear and tear.
 So, you need to be extra careful while removing your mascara or any other eye makeup.

-If you’re making any of these makeup mistakes, now would be a good time to stop.
-If you need any assistance with the right skincare, you can now download the mfine app and consult the city’s top dermatologists right away.
+If you’re making any of these makeup mistakes that are harming your skin, it would be a good time to stop now.
+If you need any assistance with the right skincare, you can download the MFine app and consult the city’s top dermatologists right away.